kennethfresedk/ha-aula-card/README.md

 # Prerequirements

-This card relays on the Aula integration made by JBoye <https://github.com/JBoye/HA-Aula>.
+This card relays on the Aula integration made by scaarup <https://github.com/scaarup/aula>.
 To use this you need this integration installed on your HA.

 # Installation